About

 Generative AI & The Environment

-Carol Camp believes that the rise of AI is a reality to be engaged with, not ignored.
-As an artist exploring its possibilities, she is committed to using AI responsibly and advocating for its sustainable development.
-She believes it's crucial to hold tech companies accountable, asking for more transparency on their sustainability efforts.
+I believe that the rise of AI is a reality to be engaged with, not ignored.
+As an artist exploring its possibilities, I am committed to using AI responsibly and advocating for its sustainable development.
+It's crucial to me that tech companies are held accountable, and I actively seek more transparency on their sustainability efforts.

-In her artistic practice, Carol strives for efficiency and mindfulness when working with AI:
+In my artistic practice, I strive for efficiency and mindfulness when working with AI:

-- She carefully refines her prompts to reduce the number of generated outputs.
+• I carefully refine my prompts to reduce the number of generated outputs.

-Carol has been vegetarian since the age of 13, understanding the significant environmental impact of animal agriculture.
-She supports and donates to Meat Free Monday, a campaign that encourages plant-based eating to benefit the environment, animals, and human health.
+I have been vegetarian since the age of 13, understanding the significant environmental impact of animal agriculture.
+I support and donate to Meat Free Monday, a campaign that encourages plant-based eating to benefit the environment, animals, and human health.